gargpriyam21/IoT_Smart_Dog_Collar/README.md

 - x2 MPU6050 Accelerometer + gyro
 - x3 Mobile phones with bluetooth

-To setup the hardware, connect the following raspberry pi GPIO pins to the corresponding MPU pins.
+To setup the hardware for both Pis, connect the following raspberry pi GPIO pins to the corresponding MPU pins.

 GPIO 2 to SDA, <br />
 GPIO 3 to SCL, <br />